techinessoverloaded/iOSAppDevBasics/classes.md

 You can also notice that when I printed the `student` object, I didn't get a standard `String` representation of the object like Structures.
 This is because `class` in Swift doesn't conform to `CustomStringConvertible` Protocol by default unlike Structures and even this can be attributed to Inheritance because only at runtime, the type of object is decided.

+### Protocol Conformance
+Classes can also conform to Protocols like Structures and use the same syntax as Structures for conforming.
+We will see more about Protocols in a separate Topic Page.

 ### Behaviour with `let` Constants
 As mentioned earlier in [Structures](https://techinessoverloaded.github.io/iOSAppDevBasics/structs.html), `let` Constants behave differently with Classes.
 The regular behaviour of preventing reassigning of objects is maintained.
 However, the properties of Class object can be mutated even when using `let`, as Classes are Reference Types.